The Metal Injection Molding Process

 Injection Molding

-Processed with a fully automated injection molding machine, the MIM feedstock is heated and injected at high speeds into a tool or mold with multiple complex cavities.
+Processed with a fully automated injection molding machine, the MIM feedstock is heated and injected at high speeds into a tool or mold with multiple cavities, allowing for the efficient production of multiple identical parts in one cycle.
 Once molded, the result is called a “green part”.
 Due to the additional binding agents, the green part is roughly 20% larger than its final size allowing shrinkage during the debinding and sintering process.

 Debinding Process